DIPlib/diplib/changelogs/diplib_3.2.0.md

 ### New functionality

-Added Python 3.10 to the list of deployed wheels
+- Added Python 3.10 to the list of deployed wheels.

 ### Changed functionality